Hung-nd233960/Group9-Microprocessors/HANDBOOK_v2.md

 More details is in the file [Sensors](Resources/Sensors.md), [Kalman](Resources/Kalman.md)

+How do we convert raw data from sensors to HR and SpO2 ?
+Check this [HR-SPO2](Resources/convert-raw-data-to-HR-SpO2.md)

+How we filter the signal ?
+Check this [Filter](Resources/filter_used.md)

 ## Week 10: Components: ESP32-C3, ESP32-C6, SSD1306  (DONE)

 ### Date: May 05, 2025